amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 ### Configuring Publish/Subscribe components

 Using a Dapr configuration file, you can specify the Publish/Subscribe component(s) to use.
 This configuration contains several fields.
-The `name` field specifies the Publish/Subscribe components that you want to consume.
-Sending or receiving a message requires the name of the message broker (as you saw earlier in the `PublishEventAsync` method signature).
+The `name` field specifies the Publish/Subscribe component that you want to use.
+When sending or receiving a message, you need to specify this name (as you saw earlier in the `PublishEventAsync` method signature).

 Below you see an example of a Dapr configuration file for configuring a RabbitMQ message broker component: